Marvelous Nakamba: Loan to Luton Town

 On 31 January 2023, having not made an appearance for Aston Villa so far that season, Nakamba joined EFL Championship club Luton Town on loan for the remainder of the season.
 On 4 February 2023, he made his debut in a 1–0 victory over Stoke City.
 On 27 May 2023, Nakamba and his team secured promotion to the Premier League against Coventry City in the 2023 EFL Championship play-off final.

 Luton Town

 On 20 July 2023, Nakamba joined Luton Town on a permanent deal for an undisclosed fee.
+His contract was mutually terminated on 2 February 2026 having made 61 appearances in a Luton Town shirt.

+Sheffield Wednesday

+On 2 February 2026, Nakamba joined Championship side, Sheffield Wednesday for the remainder of the season.
+He made his debut coming off the bench in the 0–4 defeat to Swansea City on 8 February 2026.
+He wouldn't make his first start until April, when they lost 1–0 to Middlesbrough.
+At the end of the 2025–26 season, it was confirmed that he would be leaving at the end of his contract.

+Panetolikos

+On 7 August 2026, Nakamba joined Greek Super League club club Panetolikos on a two-year contract.

 International career

 Nakamba is a Zimbabwe international, having represented the country in the under-20 level.
 On 13 June 2015, aged 21 years, he made his debut with the main squad, coming on as a second-half substitute in a 2–1 win against Malawi.

 Nakamba competed for the Africa Cup of Nations in 2017 and 2019 with Zimbabwe.

+On 11 December 2025, Nakamba was called up to the Zimbabwe squad for the 2025 Africa Cup of Nations.